kempline/open_fbv/README.md

 ## Building the hardware interface
 ### Components/Shopping List

-1. USB to RS485 TTL Serial Converter
+1. USB to RS485 TTL Serial Converter: There are plenty of those modules available, e.g. ebay.com.
+I tested modules with the following description: USB to RS485 TTL Serial Converter Adapter FTDI interface FT232RL 75176 Module.

-2. DC 5V to DC 9V Step up Converter
+2. DC 5V to DC 9V Step up Converter: Again, there are many different variants of such modules available online.
+I just picked one randomly and made good experiences with the step up converter.

 3. USB A to B printer/scanner cable

 4. RJ45 Ethernet Cable

 ### Wiring diagram